OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 ## Breaking changes

+This release includes two breaking changes.

-The only breaking change in this release is that we're raising the minimum requirements for running Octopus Server to Windows Server 2012 R2 and SQL Server 2017.
-This change was [announced](https://octopus.com/blog/raising-minimum-requirements-for-octopus-server) in November 2019.
+1. **[Octopus Server minimum requirements](https://octopus.com/blog/raising-minimum-requirements-for-octopus-server)** - We are raising the minimum requirements for running Octopus Server to Windows Server 2012 R2 and SQL Server 2017.
+2. **[Library variable set permission changes](https://octopus.com/blog/libraryvariableset-permission-changes)** - There is a breaking change to library variable set permissions as the behaviour of LibraryVariableSetView and LibraryVariableSetEdit is now different.

 ## Upgrading